rwakefield/BaseballStats/README.md

 * The “show" page for a Player should display their stats per season and full career (batting average and slugging %)
 * Add a Leaderboard when the user can show leaders for batting average and slugging %.
     * Allow user to select by team, league, season or all-time
 * Deploy a functioning version of application to a free Heroku instance and provide details on how to access the application.

-Add jon@rocketinsights.com as a collaborator so the code can be reviewed.
+### Setup Locally

+* Run Redis: `redis-server /usr/local/etc/redis.conf`
+* Run Resque: `QUEUE=* rake resque:work`